BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

 Balancing the cost-performance tradeoff for cloud-based ML training is particularly challenging because the problem is dynamic along several dimensions.
 First, a job's speedup function may change over the course of training (see Figure~\ref{fig:speedup:changing}) as the optimal choice of job hyperparameters changes (see Section \ref{sec:bg:train}) \cite{qiao2021pollux,zhang2025rubick,subramanya2023sia}.
-It may be possible to improve cost or performance by adapting allocation decisions as job speedup functions change.
-Second, a customer does not deal with a single job, but rather a stream of training jobs that are submitted over time.
+Second, a customer does not deal with a single job, but a stream of training jobs that are submitted over time.
 Each job may have a different speedup function that changes as the job runs.
-As a result, the composition of the training workload may shift over time.
-Examination of publicly available traces shows that job arrival times are highly-variable, showing significant bursts and changes in the relative frequency of different model types and sizes (see Section \ref{sec:bg:workload}).
-Notably, the common modeling assumption of arrivals following a time-homogeneous Poisson process is a poor reflection of reality.
+The composition of the training workload may also shift over time.
+Third, job arrivals can exhibit significant bursts.
+We confirm that real-world traces exhibit both bursts and composition changes over time in Section \ref{sec:bg:workload}.
+As a result, rental policies designed to optimize the execution of a single job (see Section \ref{sec:bg:prior}) do not generalize to handle a stream of jobs.

-In summary, a good GPU rental policy must respond to changes both in the speedup functions of individual jobs, but also bursts and compositional changes in the overall workload.